FrostyTheSouthernSnowman/Box/README.md

 # Additional Info
 [(Back to top)](#table-of-contents)

 If you have questions or comments, feel free to open an issue about it.
-Leave a star in GitHub, give a clap in Medium if you found Box interesting or useful for your applications.
+Leave a star in GitHub or give a clap in Medium if you found Box interesting or useful for your applications.